gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

   ![AD9361 Rx Signal Path]( {{ "/assets/images/AD9361_rx_signal_path.png" | relative_url }})
 {% endcapture %}

 A _Signal Source_ is the block that injects a continuous stream of raw samples of GNSS signal to the processing flow graph.
-This is an abstraction that wraps _all_ kind of sources, from samples stored in files (in a variety of formats) to multiple sample streams delivered in real-time by radio frequency front-ends.
+This is an abstraction that wraps _all_ kinds of sources, from samples stored in files (in a variety of formats) to multiple sample streams delivered in real-time by radiofrequency front-ends.
 {: .notice--info}